Albert Camus: Literary career

-Camus's first publication was a play called Révolte dans les Asturies (Revolt in the Asturias), written with three friends in May 1936.
+Camus's first publication was a play called Révolte dans les Asturies (Revolt in Asturias), written with three friends in May 1936.
 The subject was the 1934 revolt by Spanish miners that was brutally suppressed by the Spanish government, resulting in 1,500 to 2,000 deaths.
 In May 1937 he wrote his first book, L'Envers et l'Endroit (Betwixt and Between, also translated as The Wrong Side and the Right Side).
 Both were published by Edmond Charlot's small publishing house.

 Camus separated his work into three cycles.
 Each cycle consisted of a novel, an essay, and a play.
 The first was the cycle of the absurd consisting of L'Étranger, Le Mythe de Sysiphe, and Caligula.
 The second was the cycle of the revolt which included La Peste (The Plague), L'Homme révolté (The Rebel), and Les Justes (The Just Assassins).
 The third, the cycle of the love, consisted of Nemesis.
 Each cycle was an examination of a theme with the use of a pagan myth and including biblical motifs.

 The books in the first cycle were published between 1942 and 1944, but the theme was conceived earlier, at least as far back as 1936.
 With this cycle, Camus aimed to pose a question on the human condition, discuss the world as an absurd place, and warn humanity of the consequences of totalitarianism.

 Camus began his work on the second cycle while he was in Algeria, in the last months of 1942, just as the Germans were reaching North Africa.
 In the second cycle, Camus used Prometheus, who is depicted as a revolutionary humanist, to highlight the nuances between revolution and rebellion.
 He analyses various aspects of rebellion, its metaphysics, and its connection to politics, and then examines it under the lens of modernity, historicity, and the absence of a God.

 After receiving the Nobel Prize, Camus gathered, clarified, and published his pacifist leaning views at Actuelles III: Chronique algérienne 1939–1958 (Algerian Chronicles).
 He then decided to distance himself from the Algerian War as he found the mental burden too heavy.
 He turned to theatre and the third cycle which was about love and the goddess Nemesis, the Greek and Roman goddess of Revenge.

 Two of Camus's works were published posthumously.
 The first entitled La mort heureuse (A Happy Death) (1971) is a novel that was written between 1936 and 1938.
 It features a character named Patrice Mersault, comparable to The Strangers Meursault.
 There is scholarly debate about the relationship between the two books.
 The second was an unfinished novel, Le Premier homme (The First Man, published in 1994), which Camus was writing before he died.
 It was an autobiographical work about his childhood in Algeria and its publication in 1994 sparked a widespread reconsideration of Camus's allegedly unrepentant colonialism.